-When I built my digital marketing agency, I was a team of one, but quickly realized that I could not do it all on my own.
-I found it difficult to expand my service offerings because: 1) I had limited knowledge and could not specialize in all of the areas that clients desired, 2) my time needed to be focused more on growing the business and less on client work.
+When I established my digital marketing agency, I was a team of one.
+However, I quickly realized that I could not handle everything myself.
+Expanding my service offerings was difficult due to two factors: 1) my limited knowledge, which prevented me from specializing in all areas that clients desired, and 2) the need to focus more on growing the business and less on client work.

-My strategy was to create and improve strategic partnerships in order extend capabilities.
-In addition to the group of small, but mighty contractors that I built to support our core work, I needed to hire freelancers with specialized skills in social, paid media, content development, web development, and front-end design.
+My strategy was to establish strategic partnerships with freelancers that enabled us to extend our capabilities.
+In addition to the group of small, but mighty contractors that I built to support our core work, I needed to hire freelancers with specialized skills in social media, paid media, content development, web development, and front-end design.

-- Clients having the same level of service and work quality.
+- Ensuring that all clients received the same level of service and work quality.

-- Integration with larger project.
-Clients would purchase these services as a part of other services that we provided.
-How could we make sure that these were tightly integrated?
+- Integrating these services with larger projects.
+Clients would purchase these services as part of other services we provided.
+How could we ensure that these were tightly integrated?

-- Freelancers establishing independent relationships with clients and “luring” them away.
+- Preventing freelancers from establishing independent relationships with clients and “luring” them away.

-I built a trusted network of more than 50 preferred freelancers with specialized skills.
-Each freelancer was pre-vetted, had a contractual agreement, and attended training.
-Here were some of my actions:
+I have built a trusted network of more than 50 preferred freelancers, each with specialized skills.
+Before being added to the network, each freelancer was pre-vetted, had a contractual agreement, and attended training.
+Below are some of the actions I took:

-- Evolved operational model and process to include specialty freelancers.
-When there was a need for their specialized knowledge on a project that we were managing, we had a process for selecting and integrating them into to project.
-Rather than have them work independently with a client, they worked as a part of the larger project team.
-They had access to project management and communication tools and interfaced with the client and the PM just like any more permanent staffer would.
+- Developed an operational model and process that included specialty freelancers.
+When there was a need for their specialized knowledge on a project that we were managing, we had a process for selecting and integrating them into the project.
+Instead of working independently with a client, they were part of the larger project team.
+They had access to project management and communication tools and interfaced with the client and the project manager just like any more permanent staff member would.

-- Designed contractual agreements to protect my company, but ensure mutual benefits for all parties.
-Contracts addressed how the freelancer would conduct themselves while working with clients, intellectual property matters, and non-solicitation specifics.
+- Designed contractual agreements to protect my company while ensuring mutual benefits for all parties.
+Contracts addressed how freelancers would conduct themselves while working with clients, intellectual property matters, and non-solicitation specifics.

-- Developed training for all staff which included code of conduct and shared values.
-Also, provide training on how projects were managed and our approach to work.
+- Developed training for all staff, which included a code of conduct and shared values.
+We also provided training on how projects were managed and our approach to work.